 was also the same type as seen in an existing Astra Torres ship.

-was accessed by a tube and rope ladder from the gondola.
-Sometimes
+was accessed by a tube and rope ladder from the gondola up inside

-commented as the "ugliest" dirigibles ever made, these ships were
+as the "ugliest" dirigibles ever made, these ships were

 in the controls was sluggish and often caused the crew to be airsick.